kerokero5150/GrapplerMinus/README.md

 # Grappler Minus

 I didn't know the structure of Grappler Plus in the early stages, so I turned my attention to Brad Bell 's clone project on the GitHub.
 I also asked Brad if he would allow me to redesign the Grappler Plus PCB by removing the interface for this purpose.
-He was kind and allowed it,and fork from his repository.<br><br>
+He was kind and allowed it, and I forked from his repository.<br><br>

  <img src="Pictures/IMG_8986.jpeg" width="500px"><BR><BR>